meliao/osdc_support/intro.rst

 The `Open Science Data Cloud <www.opensciencedatacloud.org>`_ is a distributed, cloud-based infrastructure for managing, analyzing, archiving and sharing scientific datasets.

 "Big-Picture" Diagram of OSDC Infrastructure
 --------------------------------------------

-The Open Science Data Cloud is currently composed of Adler, a cloud based on Eucalyptus and Sullivan, a cloud based on OpenStack.
+The Open Science Data Cloud is currently composed of **Adler**, a cloud based on Eucalyptus, and **Sullivan**, a cloud based on OpenStack.

 ``Internet (users)``